luccaseabracruz/my_client_base/README.md

     4. Migrate all the existent migrations with the following command:
         $ npm run typeorm migration:run -- -d src/data-source

+    5. Run your database with the command:
+        $ npm run dev

-    5. Enter the Local url link provided in the frontend terminal with cntrl + click, register your account and enjoy the app.
+    6. Enter the Local url link provided in the frontend terminal with cntrl + click, register your account and enjoy the app.

     OBS: remember to run the backend and frontend simutaneously.